melles1991/usecuewebsite/_posts/2019-12-19-no-code-platforms.md

 ## Conclusion

 There is not really a good market fit for no-code platforms.
 Designers want to focus on designing.
 Developers are slower and produce worse results with no-code platforms.
 The only fit would be: content creators on do-it-yourself projects.
 However, we should not take those DIY projects too seriously.
 A gardner is not very concerned about people gardening 'on their own', so neither should we.
 We need to see these DIY projects in the right perspective.
-This right perpective defines a mature(d) and professional field of work.
+This (broadly shared) perspective defines a matured and professional field of work.